How regular swimming can improve your sleeping habits02/19/2021 | Written by Nikos Kaskaras in Fitness & Nutrition Tips

 Why swimming makes us so tired

-How much swimming you need for a good sleep
+How much swimming do you need for a good sleep

 Another significant advantage of “swimming for sleeping” sessions is that you can set the pace and volume of your training.
 As I noted earlier, you don't need to be a super athlete to make it work for you.
 Even 30 minutes of swimming per day for three days a week can produce results and transform your sleeping patterns.
 Of course, it would be best to hold a daily swimming routine, especially during the first weeks, so that you could feel regularly the fatigue effect and prepare for a good night's sleep.
 In any case, the crucial factor is taking the first step and getting the help you need for solving this intense issue.
 Nevertheless, swimming can be a salvation for insomniac people.
 Combining it with a healthy diet and the avoidance of alcohol consumption before sleeping is quite a certain prerequisite for achieving a healthy sleeping cycle.
 Not to mention that, for non-competent swimmers, it can also be a life surviving skill!